SoftwareAG/c8y-docs/content/edge/edge-introduction.md

 slug: introduction
 ---

-This document describes conceptual aspects of Cumulocity IoT Edge, the local version of Cumulocity IoT Core.
+This document describes conceptual aspects of Cumulocity IoT Edge, the single-server variant of the Cumulocity IoT platform.